 According to the National Transportation Safety Board, pipelines are the safest and most reliable method for transporting energy products across our nation.
 Although rare, a pipeline leak can occur if a pipeline is damaged.
 Use this toolkit to help determine if your school is located near a pipeline and to ensure that you know the signs of a leak and how to appropriately respond to protect students, staff and facilities.

-This toolkit, created by the Danielle Dawn Smalley Foundation in cooperation with the Texas School Safety Center, provides specific pipeline safety information and resources to utilize in locating nearby pipelines and including critical pipeline information in your school Emergency Operations Plan.
+This toolkit, created by the Danielle Dawn Smalley Foundation in cooperation with the Texas School Safety Center, provides specific pipeline safety information and resources to utilize in locating nearby pipelines and including critical pipeline information in your school Multi-Hazard Emergency Plan.

 You can view this video here: